-Here’s how I helped one of my clients who sold an expensive consumer product size its market.
+Here’s how I helped one of my clients, who sold an expensive consumer product, size up their market.

 We multiplied our revenue from the product by the number of potential customers to determine the size of our market.
 We divided this number by five because we expected the consumer would replace the product every five years.

 One side benefit of knowing the market size is that you can also calculate your market share.
 Market share is a percentage determined by taking your annual revenue and dividing by the market size.
 Valuable businesses have a growing market share and above average profitability.

 One of my landscape business clients defined his target market this way: